 ABOUT THE EDITOR

-In March of 2022, I started this press, and in addition to publishing other authors, I've also released some of my own work: Three Essays, Interrogation Days (vols.
-I & II), and Poem at the Going Rate.
+In March of 2022, I started this press, and in addition to publishing several other authors, I've also released some of my own work: Three Essays, Interrogation Days, and Poem at the Going Rate.
 And starting in summer of 2023, I began publishing essays and poems on a separate blog, Out of Its Wooden Brain.
-There, you can find translations of Tristan Tzara, new original poems, and essays about John Cassavetes, the Minutemen, Bernadette Mayer, and more—all for free.
-(Tell your friends.)
+There, you can find translations of Tristan Tzara, new original poems, and essays about John Cassavetes, the Minutemen, Bernadette Mayer, and more.
+My future work will be released on my blog’s book store instead of via DMP.
+Paid subscribers get discounts on my books, free pamphlets, and other ephemera.